 LC Lurid Lemonade Note

-You may instinctively turn to classic pink watermelon when blending this thirst quencher.
-But consider making a double batch of watermelon limeade, relying on pink watermelon for one pitcher, yellow for another.
+You may instinctively turn to classic pink watermelon when blending this watermelon limeade recipe.
+Instead, consider making a double batch of watermelon limeade, relying on pink watermelon for one pitcher, yellow watermelon for another.
 Just for kicks.
 Lurid, psychedelic, got-nothing-better-to-do-cuz-it’s-summer kicks.
+For even more kicks, add a splash of silver tequila.

 Watermelon Limeade Recipe